[The following post contains affiliate links. You can read my disclosure here.]

 Valentine’s Day, Easter, 4th of July, Thanksgiving, Christmas.
 When most of us see the word holiday, we tend to think of one of these.
 And all of those can inspire your Poetry Teatime.
 But you may want to consider some of the lesser-know holidays, too.
 For example did you know that January 9th is Word Nerd Day?
 Or that March 6th is Make Up Your Own Holiday Day?

-To get your creative juices flowing, let’s look at one of my favorites—April 12th is Drop Everything and Read Day!
-Although D.E.A.R. is celebrated the entire month, April 12th is Beverly Cleary’s birthday.
+To get your creative juices flowing, let’s look at one of my favorites.
+April 12th is Drop Everything and Read Day 💛 Although D.E.A.R. is celebrated the entire month, April 12th is Beverly Cleary’s birthday.
 She wrote about D.E.A.R. in Ramona Quimby, Age 8!

 So during your teatime, do the obvious!
 Drop everything and read.
 And it seems quite appropriate to start, not with a poem this time, but a chapter from one of Beverly Cleary’s books.
 We are homeschoolers, so it is OK to break the “rules” sometimes 😉 Don’t worry though…we’ll still incorporate some poetry activities.

 I still remember Ramona the Pest being one of my favorite childhood books.
 And recently I loaned it to a friend’s daughter and it had the same effect on her.
 There is something timeless about Cleary’s depiction of Ramona’s kindergarten year.